Edson20044/Customer_lifetime_value_SQL/README.md

 - **low stock** = SUM(quantityOrdered)/quantityInStock
 - **product performance** = SUM(quantityOrdered × priceEach)

-how should we match marketing and communication strategies to customer behaviors?
-This involves categorizing customers: finding the VIP (very important person) customers and those who are less engaged.
+Matching marketing and communication strategies to customer behaviors involves categorizing customers: finding the VIP (very important person) customers and those who are less engaged.
 VIP customers bring in the most profit for the store.
 Less-engaged customers bring in less profit.
 For example, we could organize some events to drive loyalty for the VIPs and launch a campaign for the less engaged.

 Before we begin, let's compute how much profit each customer generates.